Jonesywolf/You-Verify/README.md

 * make printouts optional
 * make printouts prettier
 * add more options in .env:
   * for longer waits for elements to appear
   * for debug mode
   * path to browser, if necessary
   * enable email sending in .env file
 * handle env file better, it's kinda janky passing env_contents around
-* optionally use keyring instead of .env to store credentials
-* squash bug where verification element is screenshotted too early
-* Update README.md with instructions for installing browser drivers